 African art > African statues : tribal fetish, maternity > Mbole statue

-The Lualaba province had several closely related ethnic groups with similar associations.
-The Mbole are known for their statues embodying, according to D. Biebuck ,of the hanged, named ofika .
-The lilwa , an association with dogmatic initiation rites, had a custom of judging and sentencing to hanging those guilty of infractions of the imposed rules.
-These offenses ranged from murder to adultery to breaking the secrecy encircling the lilwa .
-Dishonored, the bodies of condemned persons were not given any burial and were buried in the forest.
+The Mbole are known for their statues embodying, according to D. Biebuck, hanged men, named ofika.
+The lilwa , an association with dogmatic initiation rites, used to judge and sentence to hanging those guilty of violations of the imposed rules.
+These offenses ranged from murder to adultery to breaking the secrecy surrounding the lilwa.
+Dishonored, the bodies of the condemned enjoyed no funeral and were buried in the forest.

-It was during the ceremonies at the end of the initation, presided over by a notable isoya , that these statues were exhibited , presented lying on a litter.
+It was during the ceremonies at the end of the initiation, presided over by a notable isoya, that these statues were exhibited, presented lying on a litter.

 This item is sold with its certificate of authenticity